Services

 Peter Barber Architects, Ordnance Road housing, Enfield, for Enfield Council. © Peter Barber Architects.

 Over the next twenty years, Enfield Council’s regeneration plans will transform some of the most deprived areas of London, including Meridian Watera £6 billion development delivering 10,000 new homes and creating 6,700 new jobs.
-The Council has set up a Design Review Panel to support its vision to make Enfield a better place to live and work; promote high quality design and sustainable development and protect the borough’s unique character.
+The Council set up a Design Review Panel in 2018 to support its vision to make Enfield a better place to live and work; promote high quality design and sustainable development and protect the borough’s unique character.

 The Enfield Design Review Panel is made up of industry experts, including Lucy Bullivant, who provide expert advice on the placemaking, urban design quality and sustainable design approaches of major new developments, regeneration programmes, policies, briefs and guidance within Enfield.
 It reviews projects and proposals, including pre-application schemes, and encourages applicants and promoters to bring proposals for review at their earliest stages of development.
 The Panel strives to secure design excellence in the built environment for both public and private sectors and guides the formulation and delivery of a Design Framework for the borough.